Financial Architecture: Modeling for Scrutiny and Scale

 Headcount: Your Largest Expense

 The model should use a "hiring roster" where roles are tagged by department, salary, and start date.
 Burden rates (taxes, benefits) should be calculated automatically.
+This is typically 70-80% of total expenses for a software company, which means getting headcount planning right is the most important cost modeling exercise you will do.

 Rule of Thumb: Apply a 20-30% burden rate on base salaries for accurate cost modeling.
+This covers payroll taxes, health insurance, 401(k) matching, and other benefits.
+For international employees, the burden rate may vary significantly by country.

 COGS for AI Companies

 For AI companies, compute costs are a significant variable.
 The model must detail inference costs per user or per transaction to prove that gross margins can scale to software standards (70%+) over time.
+This is arguably the most scrutinized line item for AI startups in 2025-2026.

 Key Metrics and Benchmarks (2025-2026)